rucio/rucio/doc/source/client_howto.rst

         AGLT2_USERDISK
         AM-04-YERPHI_LOCALGROUPDISK

       To use an RSE Expression to filter the results the option --expression <expression> can be used.
+See :doc:`replication_rules_examples` for more information.

     - Find a dataset (seems broken `Ticket <https://its.cern.ch/jira/browse/RUCIO-1120>`_)